bsdlcook/freebsd/README.md

 *As simple as that*.
 You should be done now, given my mediocre scripting has worked for you.
 I'd suggest rebooting the system once the setup script has completed.

 # Theme manager
-I've included a simplistic theme manager script for dwm/st/dmenu etc located at **~/.scripts/themer.sh**.
+I've included a simplistic theme manager script for dwm/st/dmenu etc located at **~/.scripts/system-theme*.
 As of now there's a few theme configs (**~/.suckless/themes/**) that you can apply to the system, run with the keybind ``Mod + Shift + t`` as explained earlier on this README.
-The script directory is appended to the $PATH environment variable meaning you can run ``themer.sh`` from anywhere in the terminal (this also applies to any other script inside **~/.scripts/**) but it's best advised to use the keybind.
+The script directory is appended to the $PATH environment variable meaning you can run ``echo "theme_name" | system-theme`` from anywhere in the terminal (this also applies to any other script inside **~/.scripts/**) but it's best advised to use the keybind.

 **How does it work?**